johnpolacek/chicagotechevents.com/content/eventslist/2020-02-05-designcommunityinfonightflatironschoolchicago.md

 Want to launch your career in design and join a community of inspiring and creative individuals?
 Join us at our community and info night!

 Get ready to change your life with Flatiron School and Designation.
-Join us on Wed, February 5th at our Community & Info Night for an informative look into our 24 week UX/UI design program.
+Join us for our Community & Info Night for an informative look into our 24 week UX/UI design program.

 Whether you’re starting your career, considering a career switch into design, or advancing your design career, now is the best time to learn about our program including: